Course - Power System Analysis 1 - TET4105

 Lectures, exercises, laboratory work and project work.

-Project assignments based on group work (A-F).
-Exercises and the project assignment must be submitted for admission to the final exam.
+Project assignment based on group work (A-F).
+Exercises and lab assignment must be approved in order to be admitted to the final exam.
 Mandatory work requirements are announced at the start of the course.

 Compulsory assignments